Tiele people: Emergence of the Tiele

-After victory, the Qibi chief Geleng (哥楞) was proclaimed as the qaghan by the tribes and the Xueyantuo chief Yiedie Khan as subordinate qaghan.
+After victory, the Qibi chief Geleng was proclaimed as the kaghan by the tribes and the Xueyantuo chief Yiedie Khan as subordinate kaghan.
 At the same year Geleng allied with the Chinese to defeat the Tuyuhun to resolve a conflict at Dunhuang.

-In 611, Shekui, a qaghan from Tashkent and grandson of Tardu, attacked Chuluo and forced him to escape to China.
+In 611, Shekui, a kaghan from Tashkent and grandson of Tardu, attacked Chuluo and forced him to flee to China.
 The return of Shekui marked the end of the rebellion, although exactly when the rebels were put down is uncertain.
-One Chinese account indicated that the Gaochang kingdom still remained under their vassal until the year 612.
-They were most likely subdued after this year as Shekui restored order in the Western Qaghanate.
+One Chinese account indicated that the Gaochang kingdom still remained as their vassal until 612.
+They were most likely subdued after this year as Shekui restored order in the Western Khaganate.

-Failure to put down these uprisings led to a fatal division within the Gökturks ruling Ashina clan.
-Under the leadership of Zhenzhu Khan in 628, grandson of Yishibo, the Xueyantuo made their crossing over the Altai, and quickly founded a confederation with the rest of the Tiele at the east.
+Failure to put down these uprisings led to a fatal division within the Ashina clan.
+Under the leadership of Zhenzhu Khan in 628, grandson of Yishibo, the Xueyantuo made their crossing over the Altai, and quickly founded a confederation with the rest of the Tiele in the east.

-The Xueyantuo founded a short-lived Qaghanate over the steppe under Zhenzhu Khan, his son Duomi Khan and nephew Yitewushi Khan, the last of which eventually surrendered to the Chinese.
+The Xueyantuo founded a short-lived khaganate over the steppe under Zhenzhu Khan, his son Duomi Khan and nephew Yitewushi Khan, the last of which eventually surrendered to the Chinese.